|

 Governments Issue Wuskwatim Licences

-On June 21, 2006, both the federal and provincial governments announced that licences were being issued for the Wuskwatim projects.
+On June 21, 2006, both the federal and provincial governments announced that licences would be issued for the Wuskwatim projects.
 Both governments acted before the appeal period regarding the referendum balloting was over.
+See above.

 View June 21, 2006 Government of Manitoba press release